Golan Telecom

-Golan Telecom (גולן טלקום) is a mobile network operator in Israel.
-It was founded in 2010 and offers a range of mobile phone and internet services to residential and business customers.
+Golan Telecom (גולן טלקום) is a telecommunication provider and mobile network operator in Israel.
+It was founded in 2010 and offers a range of mobile phone, telecommunications and internet services to residential and business customers.
 In July 2011 the company won a tender to operate a 3G wireless network in Israel beginning in 2012, The company was one of the first low-cost mobile phone companies that led to increased competition in the cellular communications market in Israel, due to the price policy adopted by the company at the beginning of its activity.

 History

 The company was founded by Michael Golan (b.
-Michaël Boukobza, Paris, France, 1978), a businessman who immigrated to Israel from France in 2007, and his partner Xavier Niel – with whom Golan previously developed several telecom ventures as an executive of the Iliad SA group in France, using a business model emphasizing low-cost fixed monthly pricing rather than metered usage.
+Michaël Boukobza, Paris, France, 1978), a businessman who emigrated to Israel from France in 2007, and his partner Xavier Niel – with whom Golan previously developed several telecom ventures as an executive of the Iliad SA group in France, using a business model emphasizing low-cost fixed monthly pricing rather than metered usage.

 Golan Telecom is the fifth operator to enter the mobile communications market in Israel, after Pelephone, Cellcom, Partner and Hot Mobile, and is the first brand new company to do so in Israel since 1999.
 The company received the prefix 058 and on 14 May 2012 began offering no-contract packages of calls (including free long-distance calling to certain international destinations), text messages and unlimited Internet surfing for ₪99 a month and a low-cost metered package starting at ₪9.90 a month which includes 100 minutes, unlimited text messages, and 100 MB of data.

 At the beginning of July 2012 Golan announced 80,000 users in two months, equaling 10,000 new customers per week.
 On 4 December 2013 Golan Telecom claimed 380,000 subscribers, a 134,000 increase from the start of the year.
 On 30 June 2014 this number grew to 500,000 subscribers, and in May 2015 it hit 750,000 subscribers.
 At the end of 2016, Golan's subscriber base reached 900,000.

 Golan Telecom built its business around the somewhat blunt and unusual slogan, "Enough of being a sucker," which is currently shown as part of its logo.
 The direct approach in choosing such slogan arose from the frustration of Israeli consumers with the high cost of living in Israel, with cellular communication rates in particular, and as a means of empathy with consumers.
 Indeed, upon their introduction, Golan's rates were significantly lower than those offered by the existing wireless providers in the country and quickly forced the other providers to drastically reduce their prices, thus providing a boon to many Israeli wireless telephone subscribers.
 Iliad SA had previously made similar market-disrupting moves in the telecom sector in France.